gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 }
 ```

 This is a really rough example of how it can be done.
-It does not check what ProbPoint the listeners are attaching to, so if our ProbeListener listens to multiple ProbePoints, we will need to check the registered string variables for detaching the correct ProbeListeners.
+It does not check what ProbePoint the listeners are attaching to, so if our ProbeListener listens to multiple ProbePoints, we will need to check the registered string variables for detaching the correct ProbeListeners.
 For our simple case here, this rough method will serve the purpose.
 For more detailed information about how the dynamic detachment can be done, please refer to [src/sim/probe/probe.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/probe.hh)